telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

-The most usual problems that Orion Context Broker may have are related to  disk exhaustion due to growing log files and exhaustion of other kind of recourses (file descriptors, sockets or threads)
+The most usual problems that Orion Context Broker may have are related to  disk exhaustion due to growing log files and exhaustion of other kind of recourses (file descriptors, sockets or threads).

-Another possible problem (not so common) is abnormal consumption of memory due to leaks and spontaneous binary corruption problems
+Other possible problems (not so common) are abnormal consumption of memory due to leaks, and spontaneous binary corruption.

 ### Diagnose disk exhaustion problem